isomerpages/moe-lakesidepri/_our-lakeside-education/Student Management.md

 description: ""
 ---
 <h5>Curriculum Goals / Overview:</h5>
-Together with Student Leadership Development, Student Management (Discipline) resides in the Pupil Development (PD) Department which aims to maintain the positive school tone that encourages students to develop and exercise self-discipline and leadership.
-This supports the school’s continuous efforts to strengthen positive school culture and enhance pro-social relationships amongst students, teachers and parents.
+<div style="font-size:14pt;" align="justify">Together with Student Leadership Development, Student Management (Discipline) resides in the Pupil Development (PD) Department which aims to maintain the positive school tone that encourages students to develop and exercise self-discipline and leadership.
+This supports the school’s continuous efforts to strengthen positive school culture and enhance pro-social relationships amongst students, teachers and parents.</div>
 <h5>LAKESIDE PRIMARY SCHOOL APPROACH TOWARDS DISCIPLINE</h5>
 <br>
 <img src="/images/Department/09PD/PUPIL_M1.png" style="width: 80%; height: 80%;">
-At Lakeside Primary School, our discipline framework focuses on cultivating self-leadership, accountability, and respect in all students.
+<div style="font-size:14pt;" align="justify">At Lakeside Primary School, our discipline framework focuses on cultivating self-leadership, accountability, and respect in all students.
 Rooted in Restorative Practices (RP), our approach emphasizes empathy, relationship-building, and sustainable behavioral change over punitive measures.
-By addressing inappropriate behavior promptly and constructively, we ensure students develop the self-discipline and character necessary for lifelong success.
+By addressing inappropriate behavior promptly and constructively, we ensure students develop the self-discipline and character necessary for lifelong success.</div>
 <br><br>
 <b>Key Components of Our Discipline Framework:</b><br><br>
 <b>1.
 Setting Clear Expectations</b><br>
-We establish a safe, respectful, and conducive learning environment by clearly communicating behavioral expectations.
-This proactive approach fosters consistency and reinforces positive behavior across the school community.<br><br>
+<div style="font-size:14pt;" align="justify">We establish a safe, respectful, and conducive learning environment by clearly communicating behavioral expectations.
+This proactive approach fosters consistency and reinforces positive behavior across the school community.</div><br><br>
 <b>2.
 Stop, Think, Do – Traffic Light Method</b><br>
-Using the “Stop, Think, Do” method, students are guided to pause, reflect on their actions, and make responsible decisions.
-This process aligns with our school’s LPRIDE values, encouraging self-regulation and thoughtful decision-making.<br><br>
+<div style="font-size:14pt;" align="justify">Using the “Stop, Think, Do” method, students are guided to pause, reflect on their actions, and make responsible decisions.
+This process aligns with our school’s LPRIDE values, encouraging self-regulation and thoughtful decision-making.<div><br><br>
 <img src="/images/Department/09PD/PUPIL_M2.png" style="width: 80%; height: 80%;"><br>
 <b>3.
 Restorative Practices</b><br>
-Restorative Practices form the heart of our discipline approach, focusing on accountability, repairing harm, and strengthening relationships.
-Through restorative circles, students explore the impact of their actions on others and work towards meaningful resolutions.<br><br>
+<div style="font-size:14pt;" align="justify">Restorative Practices form the heart of our discipline approach, focusing on accountability, repairing harm, and strengthening relationships.
+Through restorative circles, students explore the impact of their actions on others and work towards meaningful resolutions.</div><br><br>
 <h5>Pillars of our Discipline Strategy</h5>
 <b>1.
 Prevention</b><br>
-We promote a positive school climate through proactive initiatives, such as ACES, Social Skills Workshops and Cyber-Wellness activities, that reinforce core values, enhance well-being, and reduce the likelihood of negative behaviors.
+<div style="font-size:14pt;" align="justify">We promote a positive school climate through proactive initiatives, such as ACES, Social Skills Workshops and Cyber-Wellness activities, that reinforce core values, enhance well-being, and reduce the likelihood of negative behaviors.</div>
 <br><br>
 <u>ACES</u> <br>
-The After Curriculum Engagement and Support (ACES) programme caters to identified P4-6 students.
+<div style="font-size:14pt;" align="justify">The After Curriculum Engagement and Support (ACES) programme caters to identified P4-6 students.
 It has evolved to provide life-skills coaching and mentoring for its members.
 Enrichment activities were infused into the ACES experience to strengthen relationships with adults and promote a positive peer culture.
 The design of ACES aligns to the school’s 3-INs framework: <i><b>IN</b>TEREST-<b>IN</b>VOLVE-<b>IN</b>ITIATE</i>, i.e. to bring about positive experiences, purposeful engagement and motivation in the students.<br><br>
 ACES allows students drop in at the BRight Room after school to engage in meaningful peer bonding, positive social interaction and learning through recreational activities.
-Here, students can develop a sense of belonging and being valued; where they share the challenges they are facing while supporting one another.
+Here, students can develop a sense of belonging and being valued; where they share the challenges they are facing while supporting one another.</div>
 <br><br>
 <img src="/images/Department/09PD/PD1.png">
 <span style="font-size:10pt;">